brainbot-com/es-nozzle/doc/command.rst

   sequence of the characters a-z, A-Z, 0-9, _ and -.

+`es-connection-type`
+  `es-connection-type` can be set to specify the type of connection to elasticsearch.
+Possible values are `native` and `rest`.
+The default is `rest`.

 `es-url`
-  `es-url` can be used to specify the HTTP location of one elasticsearch node.
+  `es-url` can be used to specify the HTTP location of one elasticsearch node for `rest`-connections.
   The default is to use http://localhost:9200

+`es-clustername`
+  `es-clustername` must be set, when you intend to use the `native` client mode.
+Can be ommited when `es-connection-type` = `rest`.

 `filesystems`